epiphyt/impressum/readme.txt

 == Changelog ==

 = 2.1.0 =
+* Added: Field for contact form page as alternative for phone number
+* Added: Field for business ID (Germany only)
 * Added: JavaScript functionality for settings tabs
+* Fixed: Field sort order in settings

 = 2.0.6 =
 * Improved: Compatibility with WordPress 6.8